Finite groups with geodetic Cayley graphs: Further cases: dihedral, nilpotent, groups with large commutativity degree

-\begin{theorem} Let $\phi \colon A \to A$ be an order-two automorphism of an abelian group.
-Let where $A=\langle X\mid R\rangle$ be the corresponding semidirect product.
-Then the only geodetic Cayley graph of the group $D_{A,\phi}$ is the complete graph. \end{theorem}
+\begin{theorem} Let $\phi \colon A \to A$ be an order-two automorphism of an abelian group $A = \langle X\mid R\rangle$.
+Let be the corresponding semidirect product.
+Then the only geodetic Cayley graph of the generalized dihedral group $D_{A,\phi}$ is the complete graph. \end{theorem}

 \begin{proof} Assume that $\Cay(D_{A,\phi}, \Sigma)$ is geodetic but not complete (in particular, $Z(D_{A,\phi})\cap \Sigma=\emptyset$ by \Cref{cor:center}).
 Since $\mathrm{ord}(t) = 2$, the generating set $\Sigma$ contains a conjugate of $t$ by \Cref{lem:conjugate_ord_two}.
 Upon replacing $\Sigma$ with a suitable conjugate if necessary, we may therefore assume that $t \in \Sigma$.